Kodotautas/Others/2_keyboard_calculator/README.md

 # Keypress tracker in Go & Python languages

-Go version can find in: /src_go_version
+Go version can find in folder: /src_go_version

-Python version can find in: /src_python_version
+Python version can find in folder: /src_python_version